Parcel Locker Meaning

 If you don’t have a tablet or cell phone, a printout of the barcode will suffice for scanning.
 You’d likely receive an email notification containing all that you’d need.

-The package is scanned by a post office employee and a key is placed in the buyer’s assigned P.O.
+A post office employee scans the package, placing a key in the buyer’s assigned P.O.
 Box.
-The key is used to retrieve the package and the key will remain in the lock until it is removed by a post office employee.
+The key retrieves the package and remains locked until a post office employee removes it.

-Also, notification can happen via the internet or phone/text communication that there is a package in the parcel locker that is ready to be retrieved.
+Also, notification can happen via the internet or phone/text communication that a package in the parcel locker is ready to be retrieved.

 Is a parcel locker a P.O.
 Box?